 1970 Margo Leavin begins operating a gallery out of her West Hollywood home.

-1980 When Tom Jancar and Richard Kuhlenschmidt opened a gallery in the basement of their apartment building in 1980, the LA art scene was particularly sleepy, with most galleries huddled together on a stretch of La Cienega Boulevard.
-The Los Altos Apartments, a mission-revival complex in the Mid-Wilshire district, was a relic of Hollywood’s golden age, its elaborate stucco detailing and palm court in a state of prolonged desuetude.
-Inspired by the pathbreaking Claire Copley Gallery, which in the 1970s had introduced Angelenos to European conceptualism, Jancar Kuhlenschmidt hosted the first West Coast exhibitions of LA artists such as Christopher Williams and William Leavitt, and of New York-based members of the pictures generation, including Louise Lawler, Matt Mullican and Richard Prince, before closing in 1982.
+1980 When Tom Jancar and Richard Kuhlenschmidt opened a gallery in the basement of a Mid-Wilshire apartment building in May 1980, the LA art scene was particularly sleepy, with most galleries huddled together on a stretch of La Cienega Boulevard.
+The Los Altos Apartments, a mission-revival complex, was a relic of Hollywood’s golden age, its elaborate stucco detailing and palm court in a state of prolonged desuetude.
+Inspired by the pathbreaking Claire Copley Gallery, which in the 1970s had introduced Angelenos to European conceptualism, Jancar Kuhlenschmidt hosted the first West Coast exhibitions of LA artists such as Christopher Williams and William Leavitt, and of New York-based artist Richard Prince, before closing in 1982.

 – Evan Moffitt

 1987 Artist Kenneth Riddle opens Bliss in a Pasadena bungalow.

 1992 Artists Jeanne Patterson and Bill Radawec inaugurate ‘Domestic Setting’, a series of short-run exhibitions in the homes of friends.